 A new station in New Jersey would not meet the purpose and need for the Project, which is to preserve the current functionality of Amtrak's NEC service and NJ TRANSIT's commuter rail service between New Jersey and PSNY by repairing the deteriorating North River Tunnel; and to strengthen the NEC's resiliency to support reliable service by providing redundant capability under the Hudson River for Amtrak and NJ TRANSIT NEC trains between New Jersey and the existing PSNY.
 An additional station in New Jersey along the new tunnel route would reduce the capacity of the NEC.
 Having trains stop at the station would mean that the tunnel could not process the same number of trains in the peak periods, since train time through the tunnel would be slower (because each train would either be stopping at the station or waiting behind trains making the station stop).
-By adding time for stopped trains within the tunnel, this alternative would reduce the capacity, approximately 24 trains in the peak direction.
+By adding time for stopped trains within the tunnel, this alternative would reduce the capacity of the NEC to process trains.
+The existing tunnel is currently operated at its peak capacity, approximately 24 trains in the peak direction.
 Any reduction to this number of trains per hour is not consistent with the purpose and need for the Project.